marvinhoxha/CEN-Year-1/README.md

 C projects from first year of Bachelor at Epoka University(Introduction to Algorithms and programing).

 Projects in C programming from first and second semester(from simple math calculations to, text files, arrays, linkedList etc).

+There will be a short description of each exercise as a comment inside main.